undisputed-deb/undisputed-deb/README.md

 ## 👨‍💻 what's good

- Honestly, i love making new projects.
-Prolly, you can see my github repos lots of noob project and some good projects there, whatever I built i just pushed ✌️.
+  Honestly, I love making new projects.
+Prolly, you can check out my  github repos lots of noob projects and some good ones too, whatever I build,i just push✌️.
 Having said that Im the SWE Intern @Mutual of Omaha | Prev Data Engineering Intern @Thrift Label (Blackstone).

 built some cool stuff that people actually use. ran a tutoring center as CTO that has 85+ students while  95% of students passing (because who doesn't love those numbers?).Thats my company website https://dstutoringcenter.company/( make sure you should read the reviews of my tutoring Center lol)